WalterPHD/WalterPHD/README.md

-<h2 align="left">My name is Walter Salgado and I'm an Intermediate programmer, from ISUTC/Mozambique/Maputo</h2>
+<h2 align="left">My name is Walter Salgado and I'm an Intermediate programmer and a high end AI developer, from ISUTC/Mozambique/Maputo</h2>

 ###